-Securityholders are dependent on the abilities of the Manager to effectively manage the Fund in a manner consistent with its investment objectives, investment strategies and investment restrictions.
-There is no certainty that the individuals who are principally responsible for providing administration and portfolio management services to the Fund will continue to be employed by the Manager.
+Securityholders are dependent on the abilities of the Manager or sub-manager to effectively manage the Fund in a manner consistent with its investment objectives, investment strategies and investment restrictions.
+There is no certainty that the individuals who are principally responsible for providing administration and portfolio management services to the Fund will continue to be employed by the Manager or sub-manager.